hscw09dataset/hscw09/README.md

 # Queries

-We used the ClueWeb queries that can be downloaded here: http://trec.nist.gov/data/webmain.html.
+We used the ClueWeb09 queries that can be downloaded here: http://trec.nist.gov/data/webmain.html.
-The mapping between each document ID to the query number it was initially retreived for can be found in the document_query_mapping.tsv file.
+The mapping between each document ID to the query number that it was initially retreived for, can be found in the document_query_mapping.tsv file.